-Our New House: Starting with the Entryway
+Our New House: Starting (& ending) with the entryway

 But, OOOOOH that view…